What is automated QA testing

 automation

 Automation refers to using technology and software to perform tasks or processes without human intervention.
+For instance, using email automation tools like ActiveCampaign or ClickFunnels can streamline the process of sending targeted emails, tracking engagement, and analyzing campaign effectiveness.
 In the context of software testing, test automation refers to using automated tools and scripts to execute test cases, compare actual outcomes to expected outcomes, and report results.

 Key Components